alxkhr/memo/README.md

 - undefined token on client after internal server error
 - ~umlaute in tags
 - tag background offset on mobile after linebreak?
+- connecting after creating notes on multiple devices will not sync all notes